 A performance review is about the job someone is doing, a 360 review is about an employee’s skills.

-The goal is to help anyone in the organization (senior leaders and employees) improve their personal skills and behaviours at work.
+The goal is to help anyone in the organization (senior leaders and employees) improve their personal skills and behaviors at work.
 By combining multiple sources of feedback, you’ll get a more complete picture of the employee.

 There are many pros to 360 feedback, they’re an amazing tool to use, but it’s important for you to remember that it’s all part of a larger feedback process which includes employee surveys, one-on-ones, annual reviews, etc.

 Because you’re collecting feedback from so many different sources, you have a broader (and potentially more accurate) assessment.
 You’ll likely notice recurring themes and patterns that you should be focusing on.

 By implementing 360 degree feedback and increasing the number of respondents, you are more likely to have a better picture of your employee’s work and relations, hence making the feedback more specific.
 Also, it’s likely that colleagues or customers have feedback that you might not have, so you’ll get a more complete picture of your employee’s strengths and weaknesses.

 In theory, if everyone identifies their strengths, weaknesses, and behaviours that they need to work on, they’ll end up becoming better coworkers and the team will be happier and more productive.